 }

-React-Hook-Form Pattern Rule
+React-Hook-Form with a Pattern Rule

 import { useForm } from 'react-hook-form';